-13 B. Ferry & D. Beck (2004).
+&lt;sup>13 B. Ferry & D. Beck (2004).
 Dungeness before 1960: the landscape and the people.
 English Nature Report no. 571.

-- · the presence of open ground or short turf into which seedlings can establish without overshading; - where the substrate is shingle, the presence of a mixture of fine material such as sand or soil, which renders it more moisture-retentive (the formation of such a mixture in front of the bungalow site may owe much to the spreading of domestic ash here by the former occupier and his neighbour);

-- enough nutrient enrichment to encourage plant growth, but not so much as to encourage coarse vegetation; - cold winters discouraging slugs and snails; - warm spring-time weather encouraging rapid growth of rosettes, reducing mortality by slugs and snails.
+- the control of rabbits; - the presence of open ground or short turf into which seedlings can establish without overshading; - where the substrate is shingle, the presence of a mixture of fine material such as sand or soil, which renders it more moisture-retentive (the formation of such a mixture in front of the bungalow site may - owe much to the spreading of domestic ash here by the former occupier and his neighbour); - enough nutrient enrichment to encourage plant growth, but not so much as to encourage coarse vegetation; - cold winters discouraging slugs and snails; - warm spring-time weather encouraging rapid growth of rosettes, reducing mortality by slugs and snails.